groupxiaozyy/groupxiaozyy.github.io/_pages/about.md

 BIOGRAPHY
 ======
-I will obtain my master's degree from the School of Computer Science, University of Science and Technology of China (USTC) in June 2024 under the supervision of [Prof. Mingjun Xiao](http://staff.ustc.edu.cn/~xiaomj/  "the best tutor").
+I have obtained my master's degree from the School of Computer Science, University of Science and Technology of China (USTC) in June 2024 under the supervision of [Prof. Mingjun Xiao](http://staff.ustc.edu.cn/~xiaomj/).
 I am also fortunate to work with [Prof. Jie Wu](https://cis.temple.edu/~wu/)(Fellow of AAAS, and Fellow of IEEE) from Temple University.
 Before that, I received my bachelor's degree from Chongqing University (CQU) in 2021.
-I'm interested in smart city, mobile computing and humanoid robots.
+I'm interested in mobile computing and humanoid robots.

 News
 =====
 One paper has been accepted by ICDCS 2024!
+One paper has been accepted by ICPADS 2023!

 Publications
 ======